Shirley91/120-Data-Science-Interview-Questions/data-analysis.md

     - Stacking: use the outputs of your models as inputs to a meta-model.
   - For example, if you're doing binary classification, you can use all the probability outputs of your individual models as inputs to a final logistic regression (or any model, really) that can combine the probability estimates.
   - One very important point is to make sure that the output of your models are out-of-sample predictions.
 This means that the predicted value for any row in your dataframe should NOT depend on the actual value for that row.
-#### 16. Given that you have wifi data in your o ce, how would you determine which rooms and areas are underutilized and overutilized?
+#### 16. Given that you have wifi data in your office, how would you determine which rooms and areas are underutilized and overutilized?
   - 1. Collect data: of wifi-accessed computers / laptops / cell phones, number in different time of a work day in each room.
   - 2. Calculate mean of number of accessed devices in each room, mean of online time in each room in a week or month.
   - 3. Generally the higher mean of number and time, the room is more utilized.
 We can roughly define underutilized as room with mean less than average, and vice versa.